Home

 Playwriting: Applicants must offer at least 12 credits in advanced courses in English or theater.
 One original full-length play or two or more original one-act plays must be submitted for evaluation.

 Applicants who do not meet course requirements but whose manuscripts show unusual talent are considered for admission.
-Manuscripts should be submitted directly to the deputy chairperson in the English Department at the time of application, before March 1 for fall admission and before November 1 for spring admission.
+Manuscripts should be submitted directly to the deputy chairperson in the English Department at the time of application.
+Applications are not considered for spring semester admission.

-Foreign applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 650 before being considered for admission.
+Foreign applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 650 on the paper-based test or 280 on the computer-based test or 114 on the internet-based test before being considered for admission.

-General matriculation and admission requirements of the Division of Graduate Studies are in the chapter "Admission."
+General matriculation and admission requirements of Graduate Studies are in the chapter "Admission."

 ---------------------------------------------------------------------------------